tonynt3/tonynt3.github.io/_projects/threat_intel_tool.md

   style="border: none;">
 </iframe>

-To conclude the Denning T&M Program, I was placed on a capstone team to work with a company to identify and solve a problem within a company.
+To conclude the Denning T&M Program, I was placed on a capstone team to work with a risk3sixty to identify and solve a problem within the company.
 Our team created a tool that generates routine cyber threat assessment reports for companies interested in strengthening their cybersecurity environment.
 A company will fill out a profile page that will guide the tool to scrape relevant information from six open-source intelligence sites and generate a personalized report enhanced by artificial intelligence.
 The tool is hosted on a webpage connected to risk3sixty's website and is free of charge for users.
 Companies can request automatic updated reports be emailed to the firm on a routine basis and the report fulfills cybersecurity compliance requirements such as ISO 27001 5.7A.
 This tool supports small-to-medium sized firms in understanding how to improve their security and prevent vulnerabilities and threat actors.

 Project Demo: